RandomKiddo/image-modifier/README.md

 # Image Modifier

-A python implementation of the Pillow (PIL) library that modifies images, licensed under the LaTeX Project Public License.
+A python implementation of the Pillow (PIL) library that modifies images, licensed under the LaTeX Project Public License v1.3c.
 Note that the image modification could take some time up to around 30 seconds.

 #### The Current Stable Release Is Version 2.2: [[V2.2]](https://github.com/RandomKiddo/image-modifier/releases/tag/v2.2)